 We thought about it and came up with a solution.
 When migrating to Luminar, we export all IPTC information about your images in a separate database, inside the Luminar Catalog folder.
 Skylum will then have the ability to cherry-pick information about your images from this database to make it surface into your Luminar catalog as features get added to Luminar4.

 News on Avalanche Unlimited

 Some of you have preordered Avalanche Unlimited and we thought it might be important to give some news about it.Avalanche Unlimited gives you access to all the output catalog types that we support.
-It is the ultimate migration tool, the swiss-army knife of catalog conversions.The first version of Avalanche Unlimited will be released at the same time as Avalanche for Luminar and will let you convert libraries to Lightroom and Luminar.
-As soon as we will add a new output format (CaptureOne being the next in the list), we will add that support to Avalanche Unlimited.
+It is the ultimate migration tool, the Swiss-Army knife of catalog conversions.The first version of Avalanche Unlimited will be released at the same time as Avalanche for Luminar and will let you convert libraries to Lightroom and Luminar.
+As soon as we can add a new output format (CaptureOne being the next in the list), we will add that support to Avalanche Unlimited.